skip navigation

 Arizona California Colorado Nevada New Mexico Utah

-1. BLM-administered lands currently off-limits to development, including lands prohibited by law, regulation, Presidential proclamation or Executive Order (e.g., lands in the National Landscape Conservation System [NLCS]),
+1. BLM-administered lands where development is prohibited by law, regulation, Presidential proclamation or Executive Order (i.e., lands in the National Landscape Conservation System [NLCS]),

 2. Lands having slopes greater than 5%,